About this web page ...

 In the highest and most remote part of the Tchorokh Valley, 90 miles from Batum, are the mines of Khod-Eli (Khota), enclosed by mountains of volcanic origin and consisting partly of columnar basalt.
 They must be very ancient, judging from the slag and antiquities found there.
 The vein is 30 inches wide, consists of quartz with chalcopyrite through porphry, and contains about 5 per cent of copper.
 In recent years the mine had a smelter attached to it, the ore being first roasted in heaps in the open.
 The matte produced was then carried on horseback to the Tchorokh River, and on it by boats, when the conditions allowed it, to a small refinery at Erghi, near the mouth of the river and about 8 miles from Batum, where the matte was finally treated.
 Principally on account of the difficulties of transport, the mine had to be shut down, but it has lately been taken up again by new capital and a new plant has been erected, which produced between 450 and 700 tons of copper per annum before the war."

 As for Mr. R.A.
 Richner, whether he remained in Batoum in the following turbulent years after 1900 is unknown.
-But while his copper "Merisski Works" may have long since been forgotten, investment interest in these mountain mineral resources continues to this day.
+But while his copper "Merisski Works" may have long since been forgotten, investment interest in these mountain mineral resources continues to this day as demonstrated in the promotional piece below.

 PART SIX - THE TRANSCAUCASIAN SOCIAL-DEMOCRATIC REVOLUTION